 Born in 1891, Hapsa Khan is known as one of the first Kurdish feminists and the founder of the women's movement in Kurdistan.
-She was also an outspoken advocate for improving the quality and availability of education for girls.
-Hapsa Khan founded the Kurdish Women's Association and the first school for girls in Slemani in 1926.
-Unwavering in her conviction that girls should have the same rights to education as boys, Hapsa and her colleagues went from house to house in Slemani to enroll as many girls as possible.
+She was of education for girls.
+Hapsa Khan founded the Kurdish Women's boys, Hapsa and her colleagues went from house to house in Slemani to enroll as many girls as possible.
 She also educated parents about the need to send their daughters to school.
-Hapsa also played a crucial role in the Kurdish nationalist movement and spearheaded the push for Kurdish rights on the international stage in a letter to the League of
+Hapsa also played a crucial role in the Kurdish nationalist movement and spearheaded the push for Kurdish rights on the international stage in a letter to the League of movement against Saddam Hussein's Baathist regime.
+As a staunch advocate for women's rights and gender equality, Hero Ibrahim tirelessly worked on women's empowerment in Kurdistan from the late 1980s.
+As the co-founder of the PUK Women's Union, she has supported a variety of projects on women's rights led by the union since its establishment in 1989.
+She has also been heavily involved in humanitarian work since the early 1990s.
+In 1991, she founded Kurdistan Save the Children (KSC).
+As the oldest local NGO in the launched KHAK TV in 1997, and KurdSat in 2000.
+Hero Ibrahim has been one of the key figures in promoting Kurdistan's cultural heritage by supporting Kurdish artists working on culture, peaceful coexistence, and women's empowerment has inspired generations of women to break barriers not only in Kurdistan but across the Middle East.